OutLine contracts professionally qualified counsellors whose work focuses on rainbow-affirming counselling.

 Tommy became part of the counselling team in 2014.
 The contribution and practice Tommy shares with the team is as a narrative therapist.
 Tommy chose to study narrative therapy specifically with the intention of working in a rainbow affirming practice.
 He also works in youth development and community development where he developed many of the micro skills needed in counselling and where he noticed a distinct gap in rainbow affirming practices for the people, he worked alongside seeking day to day mental health and well-being support.

 Tommy has experience working with any age of person, within families and individually, he works alongside multi-disciplinary teams and peer-based programmes.
-Tommy works via skype and is based outside of the National office.
+Tommy works via video counselling and is based outside of the National office.

 Tommy is interested in revealing or restructuring the ways we understand the impacts of minority stress and micro aggressions rainbow people encounter day to day.
 He also believes in accessible and affordable counselling, as well as building access for all counsellors to grow in their awareness of rainbow affirming practices.
 A current interest is improving referral processes for rainbow people across the country.
 If you are in any region in Aotearoa, Tommy aims to find support through regional and local networks close to people.

-Tommy also has trained as a phone volunteer and been on the OUTline NZ board since engaging with OUTline NZ in the early 2000s.
+Tommy also has trained as a phone volunteer and been on the OutLine board since engaging with OutLine in the early 2000s.

 Hayden Oswin – Contract Senior Counsellor